MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

 5. In a design with more than two layers, all of the wires/traces should be placed in one of the inner layers, especially the VDD trace.
 Also avoid putting it close to the edge of the PCB.
-The whole top and bottom layers should contain as much continuous GND metallization as possible in order to reduce the traces' radiations.
+The whole top and bottom layers should contain as much continuous GND metallization as possible in order to reduce harmonincs/spurs radiations from the signal traces.

 <p align="center">
   <img src="files/Layout-Design-Guide/layers.png">